migalabs/goteth/README.md

 make install
 ```

-### Metrics: database tables
+## Metrics: database tables

 - block: downloads withdrawals, blocks and block rewards
 - epoch: download epoch metrics, proposer duties, validator last status,
 - rewards: persists validator rewards metrics to database (activates epoch metrics)
-- api_rewards (EXPERIMENTAL): block rewards are hard to calculate, but they can be downloaded from the Beacon API.
+- api_rewards (EXPERIMENTAL): block rewards (consensus layer) are hard to calculate, but they can be downloaded from the Beacon API.
 However, keep in mind this takes a few seconds per block when not at the head.
 Without this, reward cannot be compared to max_reward when a validator is a proposer (32/900K validators in an epoch).
 It depends on the Lighthouse API and we have registered some cases where the block reward was not returned.
 - transactions: requests transaction receipts from the execution layer (activates block metrics)

-### Download mode
+## Download mode

 - Historical: this mode loops over slots between `initSlot` and `finalSlot`, which are configurable.
 Once all slots have been analyzed, the tool finishes the execution.
 - Finalized: `initSlot` and `finalSlot` are ignored.
 The tool starts the historical mode from the database last slot to the current head (beacon node) and then follows the chain head.
 To do this, the tool subscribes to `head` events.
 See [here](https://ethereum.github.io/beacon-APIs/#/Events/eventstream) for more information.

-### Running the tool
+## Running the tool
 To execute the tool, you can simply modify the `.env` file with your own configuration.

 *Running the tool (configurable in the `.env` file)*:
 ```
-docker-compose up
+docker-compose up goteth
 ```

 *Available Commands*:
 ```
 COMMANDS:
-   blocks   analyze the Beacon Block of a given slot range help, h  Shows a list of commands or help for one command
+   blocks   analyze the Beacon Block of a given slot range val-window Removes old rows from the validator rewards table according to given parameters help, h  Shows a list of commands or help for one command
 ```